yabsi/gcp-oauth-1.0-proxy/README.md

     - Creates a new S3 bucket
     - Adds the zipped code to the S3 bucket
     - Creates the lambdas

-Note:
-  - You will require all environment variables (see [deploy script](/deploy/deploy.sh)) in order to deploy this project.
-  - Deployment will fail if you do not have AWS keys with correct IAM permissions.
-  - An example IAM policy has been included in the repository.
-You will need to attach this policy to an IAM role to attain proper permissions.

 ## Endpoints